neonbjb/SwitchedConvolutions/README.md

 They can be dropped in to replace most "normal" convolutions but multiplicatively increase parameter count without increasing depth.
 They are particularly useful in generative networks.

+**Important note**: After much experimentation, I have found that switched convolutions are only beneficial in select environments.
+I would not recommend using this repo except for experimental purposes.
+I believe the concept is sound, but it is missing "something" that would help it work correctly.
+Or there's a bug.

 See the blog post [here](https://nonint.com/2021/04/15/switched-convolutions-spatial-moe-for-convolutions/) for more information.